Building a Composable Storefront: Prerequisites, Setup, and Common Pitfalls

 How Does the Setup Process Work?

 Step 1: Scaffold the project.
-Use Angular CLI with SAP’s schematics to configure the project structure and install dependencies.
+Use Angular CLI with SAP’s schematics to wire up the project structure and install dependencies.
+Crisp and straightforward.

 Step 2: Configure backend connection.
 Point at your Commerce Cloud OCC API URL.
 Configure base site, language, and currency.
-Mismatched API versions cause the most issues here.
+Mismatched API versions cause the most grief here.
+Check the compatibility matrix before you write a single line of code.

 Step 3: Set up CMS mapping.
 Map CMS component types to Angular components.
-SAP provides defaults for standard components.
+SAP provides defaults for the standard ones.
 Custom CMS components need custom mappings.
+No shortcuts.

 Step 4: Configure SSR.
 Set up Angular Universal with a Node.js Express server.
-Optional for development, essential for production SEO and performance.
+Optional for development, but you need it for production (SEO and performance).

 What Are the Most Common Setup Mistakes?

-Forrester predicts more than half of large B2B transactions ($1M+) will be processed through digital self-serve channels by 2025 (Forrester, 2024).
-Setup mistakes have direct revenue impact.
+Forrester predicts more than half of large B2B transactions ($1M+) will go through digital self-serve channels by 2025 (Forrester, 2024).
+Setup mistakes have real revenue impact.

 Skipping SSR in development.
 SSR affects performance, social media previews, and load behaviour.
-Set it up from the beginning.
+Set it up from the start.
+Retrofitting it later is painful and you’ll wonder why you didn’t just do it in week one.

 Hardcoding instead of using CMS.
-Use CMS components from the start — hardcoded content creates deployment dependencies for content changes.
+Use CMS components from the beginning.
+Hardcoded content creates deployment dependencies for what should be simple content changes.
+Your marketing team will hate you for it.

 Not planning mobile-first.
 Custom components need explicit mobile testing.
-Start with mobile layouts and expand to desktop.
+Build for mobile and expand to desktop, not the other way round. $2.07 trillion in mobile commerce says so.

 How Should You Structure Your Project?

-- Feature modules — custom functionality in Angular feature modules
+- Feature modules for custom functionality in Angular feature modules

-- Component overrides — use dependency injection to replace SAP components
+- Component overrides using dependency injection to replace SAP components

-- Shared modules — common utilities and services across features
+- Shared modules for common utilities and services across features

-- Style overrides — CSS custom properties and component-scoped styles
+- Style overrides via CSS custom properties and component-scoped styles

-For architecture deep dive, see our storefront architecture guide.
+For a deeper architecture discussion, see our storefront architecture guide.
 For migration from Accelerator, see the migration guide.

 FAQ